Our Location

 1. Stay Calm and Assess the Damage

-The first step is to stay calm and examine the extent of the damage.
-If it’s a minor chip, you may not feel pain, but if the break is severe, it can expose the nerves inside your tooth, leading to discomfort and sensitivity.
+Take a deep breath and gently examine your mouth.
+If it’s a minor chip, you may not feel pain, but deeper breaks can expose nerves, leading to discomfort and sensitivity.

 2. Rinse Your Mouth

-Use warm water to rinse your mouth to remove any debris or blood.
-This helps prevent infection and keeps the area clean.
+Use warm water to clean out debris or blood, which helps prevent infection and keeps the area clear.

 3. Stop Any Bleeding

-If your gums or mouth are bleeding, gently press a clean gauze or cloth on the affected area for about 10 minutes or until the bleeding stops.
+If your gums or mouth are bleeding, apply clean gauze or a cloth and press gently for 10 minutes.

 4. Save the Broken Piece (If Possible)

-If a piece of your tooth has broken off, try to find it and store it in a small container with milk or saline solution.
-In some cases, your dentist may be able to reattach it.
+If a fragment of your tooth breaks off, store it in milk or saline.
+In some cases, your dentist can reattach the broken piece.

 5. Manage Pain and Sensitivity

-• Cold compress: Apply an ice pack to the outside of your cheek for 10–15 minutes to reduce swelling.
+• Cold compress: Reduce swelling by applying an ice pack to the outside of your cheek.

-If the broken tooth has sharp edges that might cut your tongue or cheeks, use dental wax, sugar-free gum, or a temporary dental repair kit (available at pharmacies) to cover the rough surface.
+If your tooth has sharp edges, apply dental wax, sugar-free gum, or a temporary repair kit to protect your mouth until your visit.

 Seeing Your Dentist for Treatment